HealthKit + Celery on ECS, Part 3: Deploying Workers to Fargate

 How I replaced inline URL citations with a token-based reference system that separates machine semantics from user-visible text — and why the old approach wa...

 You can’t process Apple HealthKit data inline.
-Here’s why we needed Celery, why SQS was the wrong broker for us, and the architecture that emerged.
+Here’s why we needed Celery with SQS, how Redis fits in separately for caching, and the architecture that emer...

 A visual deep-dive into running Celery workers as separate ECS containers — broker topology, task lifecycle, concurrency models, and the Beat scheduler gotcha.